-Stochastic on stochastic is not necessary to do this calculation, although the derivation of E may be based in part on stochastic on stochastic analysis.
+Stochastic within stochastic modeling is not necessary for this calculation, although the derivation of E may be based in part on stochastic on stochastic analysis.
 Even then, a large number of base paths may not be required since this will only be measuring hedge effectiveness, not trying to get a stochastic based price or CTE.
 Also E can be based on analysis done prior to the valuation date.
 This can have huge practical implications as far as reducing required computations and moving work outside the quarter/year end crunch time.

-The max (PVP, PVQ) term says you cannot reduce your average claims by switching from p measure to q measure.
+The max (PVP, PVQ) term means that a company cannot reduce the average claims in the model by switching from a p measure to a q measure.